actsasgeek/actsasgeek.github.com/_posts/2016-09-06-quick-and-dirty-nlp-in-python.md

 So that's basically it for working with text.
 You get your text into some structured representation and then apply some machine learning algorithm that uses distance or similarity as the main component and pick a metric.
 Some representations suggest other approaches.
 For example, term *frequencies* itself suggests a Bayesian approach might be used and indeed it is easy to adapt both the Binomial and Multinomial Naive Bayes Classifiers to NLP classification problems.
 Perhaps another blog post can cover those.

-I have, however, until now, swept the hardest part under the rug.
+Done right?
+Well, not quite so fast.
 How did I get the List of words,

 ```python
 words = ["wet", "cold", "wet", "cold", "guinness", "rocky", "leprechaun", "wool"]